encoredev/encore/docs/tutorials/booking-system.md

 ## 6. Managing scheduled bookings

-In order to display the scheduled bookings in the admin dashboard we need to add the functionality to list all bookings.
-While we're at it, we will also make it possible to delete bookings.
+To display the scheduled bookings in the admin dashboard, we need to add the functionality to list all bookings.
+While we're at it, we'll also make it possible to delete bookings.

 🥐 Add two new endpoints to `booking/booking.go`: